dA505819/dA505819.github.io/README.md

 Your feedback will be highly valued.

 ````
-The website is in heavy development phase.
+The website is still in it's infancy state.
 ````

 ## Let's Connect